retkowsky/azure-ai-translator/README.md

 6. Synchronous Document Translation
 <a href="6 Synchronous Document Translation.ipynb">Notebook</a>

+Note: you need to update the azure.env file with your Azure AI Translator informations.

 ## An exemple of a custom webapp for text translation
 <br>
 <img src="webapp1.jpg">